aws-samples/aws-batch-comp-infrastructure-sample/README.md

 If you have trouble, please email us at: [sat-comp-2022@amazon.com](mailto:sat-comp-2022@amazon.com) and we will walk you through the process.

-## Adding SAT Problems to an S3 Bucket.
+## Adding Problems to an S3 Bucket.

 Before you can run the solver, you have to add the problems to be solved to an S3 bucket that is accessible by your account.
 As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `[ACCOUNT\_ID]-us-east-1-satcompbucket`, and added a `test.cnf` file to this bucket for testing (if you chose a different region than `us-east-1`, the part `us-east-1` in the bucket name my vary accordingly).
 You can start with this `test.cnf` example and skip the rest of this section until you wish to add additional files or buckets for testing your solver.